bbonfim/bbonfim/engineer.md

 ```

 #### Set up and Location
 You will be working remotely and must be legally allowed to work in Brazil.
 We will provide you with high-end gears that make you happy at every boot!
-We have flexible hours and we are not following to the Austria timezone (you might get an early meeting here and there though).
+We have flexible hours and we are not following to the Austrian timezone (you might get an early meeting here and there though).

 #### Payment
-We use the PJ (Pessoa Juridica) contract style in Brazil and payment is dependent on experience.
+PJ (Pessoa Juridica) contract style and payment is dependent on experience.
 Ranging from 12k to 18k Reais monthly.

+Interested?
+Shoot a message to **bruno@benu.at** and we will get right back to you!